-In considering the assumptions used to measure ECLs this year, the Credit Union contemplated the significant uncertainty derived from world events including the COVID-19 pandemic, the consequences of Russia's war on Ukraine, and the impact of rising interest rates due to efforts to control inflation.
-Rising interest rates can reduce a member's ability to repay their loan obligations and can put downward pressure on asset valuations, impacting security values.
+In considering the assumptions used to measure ECLs this year, the Credit Union contemplated the significant uncertainty derived from world events including the impact of elevated interest rates due to efforts to control inflation.
+Elevated interest rates can reduce a member's ability to repay their loan obligations and can put downward pressure on asset valuations, impacting security values.
 While management makes its best estimates and assumptions, actual results could differ from these estimates.